plaid/go-envvar/README.md

 go-envvar is inspired by the javascript library https://github.com/plaid/envvar.

-go-envvar supports fields of most primative types (e.g. int, string, bool, float64) as well as any type which implements the [encoding.TextUnmarshaler](https://golang.org/pkg/encoding/#TextUnmarshaler) interface.
+go-envvar supports fields of most primitive types (e.g. int, string, bool, float64) as well as any type which implements the [encoding.TextUnmarshaler](https://golang.org/pkg/encoding/#TextUnmarshaler) interface.